 If you're using SAML federation, be sure that you've correctly configured Active Directory.
 For more information, see AWS federated authentication with Active Directory Federation Services (AD FS).

-If you're setting up federated access to your AWS accounts for the first time, it's a best practice to use AWS Single Sign-On service to provide centrally managed SSO access to multiple AWS accounts.
+If you're setting up federated access to your AWS accounts for the first time, it's a best practice to use the AWS IAM Identity Center (successor to AWS Single Sign-On) service to provide centrally managed IAM Identity Center access to multiple AWS accounts.